7 Common Spiritual Symbols And Their Meanings

 Hamsa is the Arabic word for “five” and represents the five digits of the hand.
 The Hamsa is the universal sign of protection and is often combined with the Evil Eye to ward anyone who wants to harm you.
 According to the history of this symbol, if anyone looks at you with evil intentions while you are carrying this symbol, they will be unable to cause you harm.

 2) The Tree of Life

-The tree of life has been represented by a number of different cultures and religions across the world.
-In Christianity, it is seen as the tree in the garden of Eden that Adam and Eve picked the forbidden fruit from.
+The tree of life has been represented by many different cultures and religions worldwide.
+For example, in Christianity, it is seen as the tree in the garden of Eden that Adam and Eve picked the forbidden fruit.

-Generally, the tree of life is seen as a having a connection between the four earth elements (earth, wind, air and fire), and is a representation of the infinite connection of all things in creation.
+Generally, the tree of life is seen as having a connection between the earth elements (earth, wind, air, and fire) and represents the infinite connection of all things in creation.

 3) The Flower of Life

-One of the main symbols of sacred geometry, the Flower of Life is seen to contain all of the patterns of creation within it.
-Consisting of 7 or more overlapping symbols, the flower of life dates back to almost every ancient culture and is considered to be one of the sacred formations that creation arose out of.
+One of the main symbols of sacred geometry, the Flower of Life, is seen to contain all of the patterns of creation within it.
+It consists of 7 or more overlapping symbols.
+The flower of life dates back to almost every ancient culture and is considered one of the sacred formations that creation arose from.

 4) The Yin Yang

 This sign represents the harmonization of duality.
 It signifies the unity between masculine and feminine energies.
 The yin yang is a spiritual reminder that balance between the light and the darkness provides the most holistic approach to living a meaningful life.
 The universe abides by the law of balance.

 A significant spiritual symbol in Buddhism and several other religions, the lotus is generally seen as a sign of enlightenment.
 The lotus flower has grown out of the dark, muddy water of materialism to open its petals to the sunshine of enlightenment.